giufus/100-exercises-to-learn-rust/README.md

-# Learn Rust, one exercise at a time
+# Learn Rust, one exercise at a time (Giufus Fork)

 You've heard about Rust, but you never had the chance to try it out?\
 This course is for you!